adform/adform-header-bidding-ios/README.md

 In order to load Adform banners with Google DFP SDK using Adform Header Bidding SDK you need to follow these steps:

 * Configure a creative for header bidding on DFP interface.
+Please visit our Publisher help center for more [information](http://publishers.adform.com/documentation/mobile/header-bidding-sdk/dfp/).

 * Import Adform Header Bidding SDK and Google DFP SDK to your project.
 For more information on Adform Header Bidding SDK integration take a look at